Blake Shelton Calls Out Fellow ‘The Voice’ Coaches After Adam Levine’s Exit: ‘It’s My Show!’

 After the “All of Me” singer once again pointed out that he won Season 16, Shelton then quipped, “It’s my show!
 I wrote that into the script.”

-But it seems as though John won’t be the only one Blake will be sharing some banter with when The Voice officially returns to screens later this month.
+But it seems as if John won’t be the only one Blake will be sharing some banter with when The Voice officially returns to screens later this month.

 As The Inquisitr previously reported, his girlfriend Gwen’s return to the show is set to bring its own drama as she takes on Adam’s vacant chair.